TheCharBrew/ai-agent-portfolio/README.md

 ## Transforming businesses with AI Strategy and AI Agents.
 ## 20 years experience designing software, startups, platforms, and marketplaces.

+AI Transformation Leader & AI Agent Builder (MindStudio, SimpleAcademy)|  Director of Product Management & UX Design

-People-first AI product & UX leader for an AI World.
+I'm a people-first AI product & UX leader for the AI World.
 Engage with me to begin your AI enterprise transformation.

-AI Transformation Leader & AI Agent Builder (MindStudio, SimpleAcademy)|  Director of Product Management & UX Design
+More about me here: [http://www.charliebrewer.com](http://www.charliebrewer.com) charles.brewer@gmail.com

 I built 15 AI Agents over the last few weeks as cohort member with [Mindstudio.ai](https://www.mindstudio.ai/).
 This has been a career and life changing experience.
 This is only the beginning of an age of change and abundance.